 For those who would prefer to get a degree online, these programs are becoming more easily available all over the world.
 Those interested in online learning can get a degree at any level through an online program.
 The courses are the same, but instead of having to go onto campus and sit in a classroom, students attend classes from their homes.
 This is more convenient for many people and is becoming increasingly popular, especially with students with jobs and familial responsibilities that are working on becoming a CPA.
 Learn More

 How to Sit for the CPA Exam in Rhode Island

 Once you have received a bachelor’s degree and finished at least 120 credit hours of the 150 credit hours required, you may sit for the Uniform CPA Exam.
 Register online with CPA Exam Services (CPAES).
 Send documentation and fees to CPAES at:

 P.O.
 Box 198469, Nashville, TN

-You will receive your Notification to Schedule (NTS) from the National Association of State Boards of Accountancy (NASBA) by either email, fax or regular mail, depending on your selection in your application.
+CPA candidates will receive Notification to Schedule (NTS) from the National Association of State Boards of Accountancy (NASBA) by either email, fax or regular mail, depending on the selection in your application.

-Testing centers for the Uniform CPA Examination in Rhode Island are in Warwick and Cumberland.
+Testing centers for the Uniform CPA Exam in Rhode Island are in Warwick and Cumberland.
 Prometric handles exam scheduling for Rhode Island, so schedule your exam via their website.
 Arrive at the testing site at least half an hour before the test is scheduled to start.
-You will receive your exam scores in the mail.
+CPA candidates will receive exam scores in the mail.

-Prior to receiving your CPA license, you must complete the professional accounting experience component.
-This paid accounting work experience consists of at least 1,820 hours of work over the course of a year and the supervision and verification of a licensed CPA.
+Prior to receiving your CPA license, you must complete the professional accounting experience requirements.
+This paid accounting work experience consists of at least 1,820 hours of work over the course of a year and the supervision and verification of a licensed Certified Public Accountant CPA.
 Eligible experience includes working in private industry, public practice, education or government.
 The competencies you must prove vary according to the field in which you work.
 Here are the current requirements: